jokercui/5001HW1/README.md

-For Q2, First, you may need "chmod 777 toberun.sh" command to give it the execute permission then, use ./toberun.sh command to create the directiories and txt files
+For Q2, First, you may need "chmod 777 toberun.sh" command to give it the execute permission. then, use ./toberun.sh command to create the directiories and txt files